rubisco-sfa/ILAMB/README.rst

 packages (most of our dependencies) that are phasing out support for python2 during this year.
-So in keeping with this community trend, the last version of ILAMB which will be compatible with python2.7x is 2.3.1, version 2.4 and beyond will by python3 only.
+So in keeping with this community trend, the last version of ILAMB which will be compatible with python2.7x is 2.3.1, version 2.4 and beyond will be python3 only.

 Part of my reason for sticking with python2 for so long was that ILAMB was designed to run on large machines whose software stacks are often